vivesweb/cli-graph-ml/README.md

  A lot of easy :smiley:.
 It is written in PURE PHP.
 Only need to include the files.
 Tested on basic PHP installation

          require_once( 'cli-graph-ml.class.php' );

+# DATA INFORMATION:
+ The system will inform to you about:
+ - Max Value
+ - Min Value
+ - Sum of all Values
+ - Average of values
+ - Median of values
+ - Variance of values
+ - Standard Derivation of values
+ - Limit Outliers Upper
+ - Limit Outliers Down
+ - The outliers values will be drawed in RED column bar (See screenshots

  # BASIC USAGE: